zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/decrease-transportable-tablespace-import-export-time/decrease-transportable-tablespace-import-export-time.md

     CDB1
     ```

-3. Run the `cleanup_PDBs_in_CDB1.sh` shell script to recreate PDB1 and remove other PDBs in the container database if they exist.
+3. Run the `cleanup_PDBs_in_CDB1.sh` shell script to recreate PDB1 and remove other PDBs in CDB1 if they exist.
 You can ignore any error messages.

     ```
     $ <copy>$HOME/labs/19cnf/cleanup_PDBs_in_CDB1.sh</copy>